It’s pretty much impossible to flip open a design magazine, browse Pinterest, or pop into Target without the minimalism manifesto taking center stage.

 You can certainly achieve this look without a ton of clutter, and end up with a space that is well balanced and chic.

 Anti Minimalism isn’t about going over board for the sake of it, it’s about displaying your taste, and individuality.
 Its about creating the perfect mood, by surrounding your self with the things that you enjoy looking at!
 Your space can be elegant and personalized without being minimalistic and bare.

 Sure, it can definitely seem like an attractive option to buy everything at Ikea that’s laid out for you.
-But it feels even better when you can surround yourself with a space that incorporates your favorite styles, and elements of your memories, and interests that makes you feel at home.
+But it feels even better when you surround yourself with your favorite styles, memories and interests that makes you feel at home.